-Output Voltage at ECU

-Standard: About 2.25 ~ 2.50 V at inlet air temperature 20°C (68°F)
+Output Voltage at ECU Standard: About 2.25 ~ 2.50 V at intake air temperature 20°C (68°F)

-- Turn the ignition switch OFF. - ★If the output voltage is out of the standard, check the wiring. - ★If the wiring is good, check the sensor resistance (see Inlet Air Temperature Sensor Resistance). - ★ If the output voltage is within the standard, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★ If the ground and power supply are good, replace the ECU (see ECU Removal/Installation).
+- Turn the ignition switch OFF. - ★If the output voltage is out of the standard, check the wiring. - ★If the wiring is good, check the sensor resistance (see Intake Air Temperature Sensor Resistance). - ★ If the output voltage is within the standard, check the ECU for its ground, and power supply (see ECU Power Supply Inspection). - ★ If the ground and power supply are good, replace the ECU (see ECU Removal/Installation).

-Inlet Air Temperature Sensor (Service Code 13)
+Intake Air Temperature Sensor (Service Code 13)

-Inlet Air Temperature Sensor Resistance Inspection
+Intake Air Temperature Sensor Resistance Inspection

-- Remove the inlet air temperature sensor (see Inlet Air Temperature Sensor Removal/Installation). - Suspend the sensor [A] in a container of machine oil so that the heat-sensitive portion is submerged. - Suspend a thermometer [B] with the heat-sensitive portions [C] located in almost the same depth with the sensor.
+- Remove the intake air temperature sensor (see Intake Air Temperature Sensor Removal/Installation). - Suspend the sensor [A] in a container of machine oil so that the heat-sensitive portion is submerged. - Suspend a thermometer [B] with the heat-sensitive portions [C] located in almost the same depth with the sensor.

-- OThe sensor and thermometer must not touch the container side or bottom. - Place the container over a source of heat and gradually raise the temperature of the oil while stirring the oil gently for even temperature. - Using a digital meter, measure the internal resistance of the sensor across the terminals at the temperatures shown in the following.
+• The sensor and thermometer must not touch the container side or bottom.

+- Place the container over a source of heat and gradually raise the temperature of the oil while stirring the oil gently for even temperature. - Using a digital meter, measure the internal resistance of the sensor across the terminals at the temperatures shown in the following.

-Inlet Air Temperature Sensor Resistance Standard: $5.4 \sim 6.6 \text{ k}\Omega$ at $0^{\circ}\text{C}$ (32°F)
+Intake Air Temperature Sensor Resistance Standard: 5.4 ~ 6.6 kΩ at 0°C (32°F) 0.29 ~ 0.39 kΩ at 80°C (176°F)

-$0.29 \sim 0.39~k\Omega$ at $80^{\circ} C~(176^{\circ} F)$

-- ★ If the measurement is out of the range, replace the sensor. - ★If the measurement is within the specified, replace the ECU (see ECU Removal/Installation).
+★ If the measurement is out of the range, replace the sensor.

+★If the measurement is within the specified, replace the ECU (see ECU Removal/Installation).

-Inlet Air Temperature Sensor Circuit
+Intake Air Temperature Sensor Circuit

-- 1. ECU

-- 2. Inlet Air Temperature Sensor
+2. Intake Air Temperature Sensor

-- 3. Water-proof Joint E
+3. Water-proof Joint E